Salem County, New Jersey: County government

 Salem County is governed by a five-member Board of Commissioners who are elected at-large to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year.
 At an annual reorganization meeting held at the beginning of January, the board selects a director and a deputy director from among its members.
 The appointed position professional county administrator was abolished by a unanimous vote of the commissioners in January 2014.
 In 2016, commissioners were paid $25,410 and the director was paid an annual salary of $26,410.

 In the 2016 general election, Salem County voters approved a binding referendum to cut the number of Commissioner from seven to five as well as a non-binding referendum to cut Commissioner salaries by 20%; both initiatives, which had been placed on the ballot as the result of grassroots campaigns opposed to a proposed outsourcing deal, passed by a 3–1 margin.
 In the wake of the referendum results, Director Julie Acton resigned in December 2016 and was replaced by Scott Griscom.
-In April 2017, the New Jersey Supreme Court ruled that the reduction in seats will be accomplished through attrition, with the seats expiring at the end of 2017 (held by Commissioners Cross, Painter, and Vanderslice) being eliminated; in the November 2017 general election there will be one new three-year seat up for a vote as well as a two-year unexpired term, so that on January 1, 2018, there will be a five-member board.
-Republicans have fully controlled the board since 2022.
+In April 2017, the New Jersey Supreme Court ruled that the reduction in seats will be accomplished through attrition, with the seats expiring at the end of 2017 (held by Commissioners Cross, Painter, and Vanderslice) being eliminated; in the November 2017 general election there was one new three-year seat up for a vote as well as a two-year unexpired term, so that on January 1, 2018, there would be a five-member board.
+Republicans have held a 5-0 majority on the board since the 2022 election.

-As of 2025, Salem County's Commissioners (with terms for director and deputy director ending every December 31) are:
+As of 2026, Salem County's Commissioners (with terms for director and deputy director ending every December 31) are: